What is Down syndrome?

 Face shape and features

-- Slanted eyes.
+- Almond-shaped eyes.
 The doctor may also notice small spots on the coloured part of the eye (iris).

-- A nasal bridge that looks pushed in.
-The nasal bridge is the flat area between the nose and eyes.
+- A flat nasal bridge.
+The nasal bridge is the area between the nose and eyes.

 - Small ears.
 And they may be set low on the head.